 In the US, research and development receive public funding from a broad range of departments and federal agencies.

 The Department of State (DOS) does not have a significant R&D budget of its own and also no direct access to the (research) activities of other departments and scientific institutions.
 However, it plays a role in international cooperation on the level of scientific foreign policy, e.g. via agreements on scientific and technological cooperation (STC).

 Cooperation in the context of the EU

 The US government and the European Commission discuss the context of the cooperation between the USA and the EU at regular meetings of the Joint Science and Technology Cooperation Committee (JSTCC).
-The priorities of this collaboration are on the research areas marine and polar research, transport, health and nanotechnology as well as advanced materials and new production technologies (NMP).
+Priorities of this collaboration cover marine and polar research, transport, health and nanotechnology as well as research on advanced materials and new production technologies (NMP).

 The ENRICH in the USA initiative started in April 2017.
 ENRICH is the European Network of Research and Innovation Centres and Hubs.
 Promoted by the European Commission through Horizon 2020, the ENRICH Network currently offers services to connect European research, technology and business organisations with three global frontrunner innovation markets: Brazil, China and the USA.
 ENRICH in the USA is powered by NearUS, the H2020 initiative to establish a Network of European Research and Innovation Centres throughout the United States of America.
 ENRICH USA acts as a central contact point for European research and innovation actors seeking to grow and reinforce collaboration across the Atlantic.

 The role of the International Bureau